alvarogarcia7/blog_source/source/_posts/draft_why-the-order-of-refactors-matters.md

   * Go to definition by string match
   * Go to definition by fully qualified class name (FQCN)
   * Go to definition by fully qualified class name (FQCN) and parameters (to support overload).
 Might not work in dynamicly typed languages

+The cost of writing / adapting tests is not included, as this has to be done either way (manual or automatic)